ConvertKit/convertkit-wordpress/TESTING.md

 vendor/bin/codecept run unit
 ```

+If a test fails, you can inspect the output and screenshot at `tests/_output`.

 Any errors should be corrected by making applicable code or test changes.

 ## Run PHP CodeSniffer